nguyenan11/Algorithm/week1_05.10-05.16.21.md

 # Algorithm practice

-- Documentations and extra notes are in each file.
+* Documentations and extra notes are in each file.
+* Solutions displayed here are preferably the most optimal
     * Alternative (less optimal) solutions might also be available

 # Week 1: 05/10 - 05/16/2021